ATIP (ATI Physical Therapy Inc.) stock is in for a key growth catalyst - The Dwinnex

-In the latest session, ATI Physical Therapy Inc. (NYSE: ATIP) closed at $0.62 down -9.73% from its previous closing price of $0.69.
-In other words, the price has decreased by -$0.0670 from its previous closing price.
-On the day, 613306 shares were traded.
-ATIP stock price reached its highest trading level at $0.6900 during the session, while it also had its lowest trading level at $0.6200.
+As of close of business last night, ATI Physical Therapy Inc.’s stock clocked out at $0.53, down -2.83% from its previous closing price of $0.54.
+In other words, the price has decreased by -$0.0153 from its previous closing price.
+On the day, 2086581 shares were traded.
+ATIP stock price reached its highest trading level at $0.5600 during the session, while it also had its lowest trading level at $0.4782.

 Top 5 Cheap Stocks to Own Right Now